Review of the Album "the Ghost" by Finnish Death Metal Band Before the Dawn

 The Ghost is the third studio album by Finnish death metal band Before the Dawn released in 2006.
 I notice a sort of technical death metal with this band but of course not as technical as the Polish death metal scene.
 Right from the beginning of the album with the song called "Disappear," the song is trying to address that cancer has spread everywhere from being in the air, to infecting people’s bodies.
 Some of us just want to disappear from this life as trust in human beings has been totally lost.
 Is human nature just flawed to begin with?
 That’s a philosophical question that people can debate for ages.
 The only way to save the planet from destruction is to help improve the environment by enacting cleaner air laws.
 The song itself is not a bad way to open the album but it pales in comparison to how the 2003 album My Darkness started.

-What is the Musical Style of the Album?
+What is the Musical Style of the Album "The Ghost?"

 As far as the music on the album The Ghost, it continues what we heard on the band’s first album called My Darkness and there is also a touch of modern Swedish melodic death metal with a sort of industrial feel.